www.scantips.com

 If not withdrawing, the fund will not go bust.
 Very bad times in the past have dropped it to near 50%, but not to very near zero.
 That will certainly be very worrisome then and requires waiting for its recovery, but if you let it ride, it will recover.
 The market has always recovered (but which sometimes could take a year or two).
 But withdrawing it then just makes the loss real and permanent.
 The S&P 500 companies are very well established, and it will come back.
 Following are a few examples of that in the last 50 years.

 This is looking at some choices with investment starting with $25,000, to show the good effect of minimizing withdrawals.
 The example results are more in agreement with the 2021 totals.
 The exact result values in these examples will vary from the last 2024 result entered in the calculator chart (the text in these examples below is Not updated with every days current price change, but the calculator itself will recalculate from the last price entered.)
 You can of course then adjust the values to fit your goals.
 Again, these results are computed from the past years in history, and future results are not known.
-The standard qualifying words are: Past success does not guarantee future performance.
+The standard qualifying words are: Past performance is no guarantee of future results.

 1. Start at 1970: (53 years until today) If with no withdrawals of any kind, $25K grew to $6.4 Million today.
 This is the pages initial default case.
 The message is: Start your investing early.
 It will be all-important when you near retirement age.